What We Do

 Josephine Clark Kennedy

-Josephine Clark Kennedy is the director of Global Education at World Learning, where she oversees education programs in more than 30 countries worldwide.
-Education initiatives particularly emphasize improving teaching and learning at all levels of the education system, improving youth employment and leadership, and English language teacher training.
-Kennedy has expertise in curriculum and assessment reform, pre-service teacher education, STEM education, and teacher and school leadership professional development.
-Prior to her work at World Learning, Kennedy served as lead faculty for diploma programs at the Higher Colleges of Technology in the United Arab Emirates, where she specialized in interdisciplinary curriculum development for youth in engineering, computer networking, and business/finance studies.
-She also served as president of TESOL Arabia, the largest English language teacher association outside the U.S., and continues to work with teaching organizations worldwide to strengthen services to membership.
-A longtime teacher educator, Kennedy has also served as a supervisor for MA TESOL candidates at SIT Graduate Institute.
-She has served as a technical advisor on education programs in more than 20 countries, including Libya, Lebanon, China, Tunisia, Algeria, Pakistan, Oman, Kosovo and South Korea.
-Kennedy's areas of research and development include the impact of professional development on teachers' practice, and the effectiveness of computer-based reading improvement programs on student learning.
+Josephine Clark Kennedy is World Learning’s divisional vice president of Global Development programs.
+Overseeing programs in more than 30 countries, Kennedy ensures the operational and technical quality of World Learning’s work in global education, workforce development and entrepreneurship, civil society and governance, institutional strengthening, and TESOL & STEM education.
+At World Learning, Josephine has served as the director of Global Education, where she ensured quality management and helped to improve government systems, school leader and teacher performance, and student learning outcomes across large-scale basic and higher education reform projects worldwide.
+Prior to her work at World Learning, Kennedy served as lead faculty for Diploma Programs at the Higher Colleges of Technology in the United Arab Emirates, where she specialized in interdisciplinary curriculum and assessment development for youth in engineering, computer networking, and business/finance studies.
+She also served as president of TESOL Arabia, the largest English language teacher association outside the U.S., and continues to work with teaching organizations globally to strengthen services to membership.
+A longtime teacher educator, Kennedy has also served as a supervisor for Master of Arts in Teaching candidates at SIT Graduate Institute and is a licensed SIT TESOL Certificate trainer of trainers.
+Kennedy's areas of research and development include the impact of professional development on teachers' practice, curriculum reform and uptake, and the effectiveness of computer-based reading improvement programs on student learning.
 Kennedy holds a master’s degree in teaching from SIT Graduate Institute in Brattleboro, Vermont, and is an EdD (ABD) candidate at the University of Exeter in the UK.

-Expertise: international education development; teacher and school leader professional development; STEM education in emerging contexts (basic and higher ed); pre-service teacher education; and teacher organization strengthening
+Expertise: leadership and management; international education development; school leader and teacher professional development; STEM, English language, reading, and academic skills improvement in emerging contexts (basic and higher ed); pre-service teacher education; and teacher organization strengthening